NovaViper/NixConfig/README.md

 - `flake.nix`: Entrypoint for host and home configurations.
 Also exposes a devshell for boostrapping the system (`nix develop` or `nix shell`).
 - `myLib`: Custom library functions for various parts of the flake, imported into HomeManager and NixOS
 - `hosts`: Configurations for each machine, accessible via `nixos-rebuild --flake`.
+  - `profiles`: Templates that when specified for a host, imports a block of features and configs within the folder (Also located in users/USERNAME)
   - `ryzennova`: Primary PC - 32GB RAM, Ryzen 5600G, RTX 2060 6GB | KDE Plasma 6
   - `yoganova`: Lenovo Yoga 7i 16IRL8 (Type 82YN) - 8GB RAM, Intel i5 1335U | KDE Plasma 6
+  - `knoxpc`: Homelab/NAS PC - 1GB RAM, Intel Core i5-8400, Intel UHD Graphics 630 | Headless
   - `installer`: ISO configuration | Nvidia drivers included | KDE Plasma 6
 - `users`: Configurations for each user, includes both host OS specific (NixOS or Darwin) and Home Manager configurations.
 Built together with the `hosts` configurations via `nixos-rebuild --flake` (or the darwin equivalent)
 - `extra`: Extra stuff like custom modules and flake documentation